sass/node-sass/src/libsass/docs/dev-ast-memory.md

 - Better GCC 4.4 compatibility (which most code still has OOTB)
 - Not thread safe (give us some free performance on some compiler)
-- Beeing able to track memory allocations for debugging purposes
+- Being able to track memory allocations for debugging purposes
 - Adding additional features if needed (as seen in `detach`)
 - Optional: optimized weak pointer implementation possible